Elastic on Elastic

 Zooming in on Elastic Infosec infrastructure

 The Infosec’s Security Engineering (SecEng) team builds and maintains our collection of clusters using Elastic Cloud on Kubernetes and Helm to deploy infrastructure and remain up-to-date.
-SecEng manages seven different clusters; Six ‘data’ clusters with different roles, and a seventh ‘search head’ cluster as our SIEM that uses CCS to query and alert on the data in all of the other clusters.
+SecEng manages seven different clusters; Six ‘data’ clusters with different roles, and a seventh ‘search head’ cluster as our security information and event management (SIEM) that uses CCS to query and alert on the data in all of the other clusters.
 We use the most recent stack versions and release candidates with real-world data, so stack developers will regularly use our clusters to find and fix problems and to improve the Elastic stack for our customers.

 A key to being able to successfully monitor and protect any organization is to collect the right data and to have it searchable in a single location.
 There is no single data source that has everything you need for Infosec.
 A common challenge many orgs face is logging and storing the right types of data, but storing each type of data in its own separate location.
 Sometimes the data has to stay separate due to different sensitivity or privacy levels, often the data sources are owned and maintained by different teams, and sometimes it is due to the costs of transferring data to a single location.
 With the power of CCS we are able to keep the data stored in separate clusters and still search and alert on that data from a single Kibana interface giving analysts the complete picture.